CTSRD-CHERI/SIMTight/README.md

 affine scalarisation is never used in the register file holding capability meta-data, where it wouldn't make much sense.

-SIMTight exploits scalarisation to reduce regiser file storage requirements.
-It is very effective on our benchmark suite, especially for capabilities, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
-Running `test.sh --fpga --stats` gives details on the number of vector registers used by each benchmark.
+SIMTight exploits scalarisation to reduce regiser file storage requirements, typically saving hundreds of kilobytes of register memory per CHERI-enabled SIMT core.
+It also supports an experimental _scalarised vector store buffer_ to reduce the cost of register spills (runtime and DRAM overheads), at low hardware cost, which can be enabled as follows.

+  * `#define SIMTEnableSVStoreBuffer 1`

-SIMTight also exploits scalarisation to process scalarisable instructions using a dedicated scalar pipeline, which can be enabled with:
+SIMTight also exploits scalarisation to process scalarisable instructions using a dedicated scalar pipeline, which can be enabled
+with:

   * `#define SIMTEnableScalarUnit 1`